 Manolin, like many other Seattle restaurants, has decided to switch away from a policy of tipping.
 This has been a difficult decision for us as owners to make.
 The three of us are life-long restaurant workers who have experienced the joys and advantages of working for tips.
 But, we are presently faced with some obstacles and need to ensure that we can take care of our staff so they can take care of you!
-So, we will now apply a 20% service charge to your bill.
+So, we will now apply a 20% service charge to your bill and remove the tip line.
 To shed a little light on our decision we decided to write a little bit about the two main reasons we are making this change, followed by how the service charge will be handled.

 1) Establishing greater pay equity between front of house (service staff) and back of house (kitchen).
 Splitting tips with kitchen staff is illegal.
 Splitting service charge is not.
 See this article: http://www.eater.com/2016/2/26/11119264/restaurants-tip-pooling-banned-ruling-court